 Three principles seem to guide systems dynamics modeling.
 The first principle is precise causal relations.
-In industrial operations models, this can be physical or chemical reactions, or movements of items in response to orders or instructions, or transformations of inputs into outputs according to well defined processes.
-These rules are generally fixed over time, often based on physical laws, and the parameters remain constant rather than adjusting to relative excesses or deficiencies in say the stocks or the size of the flows.
+In industrial operations models, these can be physical or chemical reactions, or movements of items in response to orders or instructions, or transformations of inputs into outputs according to well defined processes.
+These rules are generally fixed over time, often based on physical laws, and the parameters ususally remain constant rather than adjusting endogenously to relative excesses or deficiencies in say the stocks or the size of the flows.
 The second principle is the use of stocks and flows.
-The models record changes in stocks as a function of inflows and outflows determined by the causal relations.
-The stocks are important in that they represent significant parts of reality and much of what is observed in economic activity are stocks used in various ways.
-But is not clear what impacts the size of the stocks or rates of change have on the model.
+The model records changes in stocks as a function of inflows and outflows determined by its causal relations.
+The stocks are important in that they represent significant parts of reality and everything that is observed in economic activity are stocks used in various ways to create flows and eventual changes to stocks.
+But is not clear what impacts the size of the stocks or rates of change have in most system dynamic models.
 The third principle is the existence of feedback loops.
 Causal chains feed back on themselves after a few or many steps.
 This feedback can be positive or negative depending on the intervening causal relations.

-Based on what I have seen and heard, systems dynamics models can be highly effecting in tracking and projecting physical systems.
+Based on what I have seen and heard, system dynamics models can be highly effective in tracking and projecting physical systems.
 Causal relations based on physical relations can be assumed to remain constant over time, or vary in a predictable manner based on the underlying physical science.
 Here, there may be sound theoretical bases for the relationships used in the model.
 The strength of the relations and extent of the feedback can also use the underlying science.
 The key issues would be how many secondary and tertiary relations to include and where to set boundaries.
 Being inherently dynamic, these models project paths of various variables over time, usually to see when or whether certain goals would be reached or how certain stocks are affected or what the costs in terms of certain inputs would be.
 The net effect of the positive and negative impacts can be assessed.
-This may lead to efforts to change the physical processes involved or adjust processes within the range of what is possible.
+In many areas, including in economic and financial markets, these models have proven quite accurate in predicting results.

-Critiques of Systems Dynamics from Economists: Most conventional economists seem very uncomfortable with systems dynamics when applied to economic systems beyond narrow micro applications.
-Part of this may stem from general unfamiliarity with how to use systems dynamics.
+Critiques of System Dynamics from Economists: Most conventional economists seem very uncomfortable with system dynamics when applied to economic systems beyond narrow micro applications.
+Part of this may stem from general unfamiliarity with how to use system dynamics.
 And part is based on legitimate concerns.
-Systems dynamics models appear to be too deterministic and mechanical for economic projections.
-There is no scope in such a model for reaction to surpluses or deficits to change behavior and alleviate such stresses.
-Projections that show exhaustion of resources make no allowance for the fact that increasing scarcity will raise prices and lead to reduced demand, substitution of other goods, and incentives for technological change.
-The doomsday predictions of highly publicized systems dynamics models in Limits to Growth and Erlich's work on population have not been realized.
+System dynamics models appear to be too deterministic and mechanical for economic projections.
+A large part of this reaction is based on the projections of the world models that show exhaustion of resources make no allowance for the fact that increasing scarcity will raise prices and lead to reduced demand, substitution of other goods, and incentives for technological change.
+The doomsday predictions of highly publicized systems dynamics models in Limits to Growth and Paul Ehrlich's work on population have not been realized.
 The economic systems responded and generally approximations of equilibria were sustained.
-The counter arguments of economic Julien XX have held so far, though I have questions of how long they can be sustained.
+The counter arguments of economic Julien Simon have held so far, though I do question how long they can be sustained.